• Home

 Hi, I’m Marquis Clarke

 I'm a modern mom of two, who strives to encourage women throughout marriage and motherhood.
-I embrace life as it comes with toddler meltdowns, family dance parties, and snacks galore.
+I embrace life as it comes with kid meltdowns, family dance parties, and snacks galore.
 I believe that laughter is the best medicine, simplicity is perfection, and that life is breathtakingly beautiful.

 Join the Simply Clarke community and receive weekly updates via email